webOS-ports/webos-ports-sdk/README.md

 ## Installation

 Installation is optional -- the scripts can run from anywhere.
-However, some scripts depend on the original webOS SDK, so the installer is checks if it is present, and creates convention-consistent commands in the same install directories.
+However, some scripts depend on the original webOS SDK, so the installer checks if it is present, and creates convention-consistent commands in the same install directories.
 The webOS SDK can be downloaded from sdk.webosarchive.com.

 LuneOS development also requires Android developer tools, especially adb.